prakhar1989/docker-curriculum/tutorial/src/index.md

 172.18.0.2	bb72dcebd379
 ```

 Whoops!
-It turns out that this file has no idea what the `es` network.
+It turns out that this file has no idea what the `es` network is.
 So how is our app working?
 Let's see if can ping this hostname -

 ```
 root@bb72dcebd379:/opt/flask-app# ping es